 If you want to alter the payment schedule, you can use either the schedule roll tool the force tool or the smooth tool.
 These will help you customize your payment schedule including payment amount and interest rate.
 You can even choose to have varying payment amounts and interest rates each payment period.

 If you need to have your APR be under a certain percentage in order to meet legal requirements, you can use the APR Targeting tool.
 This tool lets you specify an APR and will then alter either the interest rate or escrow total on the loan to arrive at the closest APR without going over.

-Once your loan has been saved and the numbers calculated, active the loan by clicking .
+Once your loan has been saved and the numbers calculated, click the Activate button in the lower right corner.